Search

 Gloria Mancera, cleaner and UVW member

-The cleaners at the Department for Education (DfE) demand parity of terms and conditions with their their suit wearing counterparts – and they’re prepared to down tools once more!
+The dispute begun in 2023, when cleaners at the Department for Education (DfE) demanded parity of terms and conditions with their their suit wearing counterparts.

-The DfE cleaners took three days of strike action over the summer as part of a mass strike by UVW members demanding dignity, equality and respect but ISS UK Limited have failed to respond directly to their demands.
+The DfE cleaners took strike action in the summer of 2023 as part of a mass strike by UVW members demanding dignity, equality and respect but ISS UK Limited failed to respond directly to their demands.
+They downed tools again in the summer of 2024 as caterers, receptionists and post room staff joined the fight.

 “We are all frustrated and overworked, our demands are fair and reasonable” says Kadijatu Jalloh, cleaner and UVW member.